 In keeping with the Promoting Independence Initiative, the Program Support Unit (PSU) and managed care organizations are obligated to assist the nursing facility (NF) applicant or member who wants to return to the community by providing information and referrals to possible resources in the community.
 However, in situations where specific eligibility criteria will not be met in the foreseeable future, PSU staff have the option to deny the request for services.
 Time frames are set as a guideline for denying requests pending service arrangements.

-A four calendar month timeframe is the guideline used in determining pending or denying requests for services.
+A four month timeframe is the guideline used in determining pending or denying requests for services.
 The assessment process does not stop during this period; however, eligibility cannot be established until the member is ready to discharge from the NF.

 Examples:

-A STAR+PLUS Home and Community Based Services (HCBS) program applicant has a definite date of discharge within four calendar months from the date services were requested.
+A STAR+PLUS Home and Community Based Services (HCBS) program applicant has a definite date of discharge within four months from the date services were requested.
 Allow the referral to remain open until the member is ready to discharge and coordinate the transfer to the community.

-A STAR+PLUS HCBS program applicant is in the process of making living arrangements that will allow him to leave the NF within four calendar months from the date services were requested.
+A STAR+PLUS HCBS program applicant is in the process of making living arrangements that will allow her or him to leave the NF within four months from the date services were requested.
 Allow the application to remain open.

-If the applicant has an estimated date of discharge that may or may not go beyond the four calendar month period, PSU staff should keep the request for services open.
-See Section 3513 below for information about applications pending more than four calendar months.
+If the applicant has an estimated date of discharge that may or may not go beyond the four month period, PSU staff should keep the request for services open.
+See Section 3513 below for information about applications pending more than four months.

 3513 Applications Pending More than Four Calendar Months Due to Delay in Nursing Facility Discharge